 - participation in community life

-As a school community at St Wilfrid's CE, we believe that everyone has the right to belong, the right to be believe, the right to be become what they would like to aspire to and the right to feel valued.
+As a school community at St Wilfrid's CE, we believe that everyone has the right to belong, the right to believe, the right to be become what they would like to aspire to and the right to feel valued.
 The values we promote through all we do and say are as follows:

 British Values is also threaded through the area of our curriculum know as SMSC (Spiritual, Moral, Social and Cultural Development).
 At St Wilfrid's CE we are proud of how we are developing the high quality SMSC we provide.